EthanThatOneKid/acm-competition-manager/newsletters/ShellHacks.md

 ## Final Thoughts... 🌜

 If you or a friend have any more questions or need to talk to someone about programming/computer science pertaining to the current state of ShellHacks, competitions, or in general, don't hesitate to shoot me a personal message and I will be happy to be a friendly face.

+## Edits 📝

+### 9/21/10 ~ Schedule and Team Mixer

+The ShellHacks schedule was released today in the [Hacker Guide](https://www.notion.so/ShellHacks-Hacker-Guide-bacc6f02b79540ba98b1b3aac18b6979) and can be viewed by registered participants, but I will paste it here:

+**Friday, September 25th**

+- 6pm - 7pm EST Check-In on Discord & Hopin
+- 7pm - 8pm EST Opening Ceremony on Hopin
+- 8pm - 10pm EST Sponsor Fair on Hopin
+- 10pm EST Hacking Begins
+- 10pm - 11pm EST Team Building Activity on Zoom
+- Workshops & Activities throughout the night

+**Saturday, September 26th**

+- Workshops & Activities throughout Saturday

+**Sunday, September 27th**

+- 10am EST Hacking Ends
+- 10am - 12pm EST Project Submissions on Devpost
+- 12pm - 2pm EST Judging
+- 2pm - 3pm EST Closing Ceremony on Hopin

+A team mixer will be held on the [CSUF ACM Discord server](https://discord.gg/27Ke9ax) at noon on Friday, September 25th for anyone who would like to join a hackathon team of other ACM members with similar interests.
+The team mixer will last for approximately 30 minutes to an hour.
+If you cannot make it at this time, message me (`@EthanThatOneKid#3456`) and I will help find you a well-fitting team.
+If you would like to plan a team with your friends beforehand, just know that the maximum amount of team members is 4.